ARYNA SABALENKA AND SWIATEK SUFFER RANKING SETBACK IN WTA CIRCUIT

 Before the season ends, Aryna Sabalenka will lose ranking points from the WTA.

-After the Grand Slams, which are not organized by either the men's or women's tour, and the Masters, where a maximum of 1000 points can be earned, the 500 tournaments rank third in terms of prestige among ATP and WTA tennis competitions.
+After the Grand Slams, which are not organised by either the men's or women's tour, and the Masters, where a maximum of 1000 points can be earned, the 500 tournaments rank third in terms of prestige among ATP and WTA tennis competitions.

 Only three 500 events were participated in by Sabalenka, Gauff, Anisimova, and Swiatek; Sabalenka and Swiatek each won one, the Korea Open and the Brisbane International, respectively.